 Have you ever used the window clings Cricut makes?
-They are a fun material to make your own cute window decor easily and inexpensively!
+Today I’m going to show you how to make window clings with a Cricut!

 I’m so excited about my latest Christmas decorations!
 This was the first time I made window clings from the material Cricut sent me and I have to say they were really easy to do.

 One year I made stencils and spray-snowed snowflakes all over my windows, but it was a little messy to clean up.
-So this year I wanted something fast and easy to add to my windows and this Christmas countdown calendar worked perfectly.
+So this year I wanted something fast and easy to add to my windows and this Cricut window cling Christmas countdown calendar worked perfectly.

 What is Cricut Window Cling used for?